vosaul/status.im/content/tutorials.md

 });
 ```

 This time, rather than running the `npm` task, we'll just start a quick server with `truffle` itself.
-Writing the correct `start` script is left as an exercise for the reader ;)
+Writing the correct `start` script is left as an exercise for the reader.
+Instead of adding a new DApp, we can now include a `bot-url` parameter in our call to `status-dev-cli`.
+The chatbot url targets a `js` file, and this file will be loaded in the Otto VM shown in the anatomy.
+Code in this file сan interact with the input field, messages and react however we program it to.

 ```shell
 # Make sure you're in the truflle-box-status/ directory